Black Pepper Biscuits

 Easy Pumpkin Pull-Apart Bread

 It’s pumpkin time!
 And that means quick, easy pumpkin pull-apart bread.
 Moist, pumpkin-y, cinnamon-y, and guaranteed to disappear very, very quickly.
-I made a ‘loaf’ for Anita to take to work (you don’t have to reheat it and it doesn’t require refrigeration if you devour it within two days, which you will) and share.
+I made a ‘loaf’ for my wife to take to work (you don’t have to reheat it and it doesn’t require refrigeration if you devour it within two days, which you will) and share.
 It was gone in no time at all!

 Easy Pumpkin Pull-Apart Bread